YYgroup/vsfFOAM/README.md

 essential vortex dynamics, such as turbulence and transition.

 vsfFOAM is a free, open-source computational fluid dynamics package released by YYGroup for VSF calculations.
-It provides a post-processing tool <vsfPseudoEvo> to obtain the VSF via solving the pseudo-transport equation based on velocity field.
-Three solvers, <vsfIcoFoam>, <vsfPimpleFoam>, and <vsfRhoPimpleFoam> are included to calculate the VSF evolution with the two-time method for incompressible and compressible flows.
+It provides a post-processing tool vsfPseudoEvo to obtain the VSF via solving the pseudo-transport equation based on velocity field.
+Three solvers, vsfIcoFoam, vsfPimpleFoam, and vsfRhoPimpleFoam are included to calculate the VSF evolution with the two-time method for incompressible and compressible flows.